woodrush/lambdalisp/README.md

   (the [source](https://www.ioccc.org/2012/tromp/tromp.c) is in the shape of a λ)
 - Universal Lambda interpreter [clamb](https://github.com/irori/clamb) and Lazy K interpreter [lazyk](https://github.com/irori/lazyk) written by Kunihiko Sakamoto

-Further details are described in the How it Works section.
+More implementation details are introduced in [this blog post](https://woodrush.github.com/blog/lambdalisp.html).

 ## Example